bssd-ltd/styleguide/Rguide.md

 ```

 We discourage using the `@import` Roxygen tag to bring in all functions into a
 NAMESPACE.
-Google has a very big R codebase, and importing all functions creates
+Bssd Ltd has a very big R codebase, and importing all functions creates
 too much risk for name collisions.

 While there is a small performance penalty for using `::`, it makes it easier to